Learn how to report unsafe working conditions to OSHA and how to get the compensation you deserve if you’re hurt on the job.

 Filing a Complaint with OSHA

-Dangerous conditions exist in almost any workplace.
-Many workers don’t know how to report an unsafe work condition.
-They question whether contacting OSHA can help, and wonder if their employer can find out who made the complaint.
+Many workers don’t know how to report unsafe working conditions.
+They question whether contacting OSHA can help and wonder if their employer can find out who made the complaint.

 Step One: Addressing the unsafe condition